-In an agriculture society where people’s daily lives depend on the weather, people have worshipped the Namahage with festivals meant to playfully frighten the people of Oga City in Akita Prefecture.
-The goal of the festival is to promote crop prosperity, ward off evil and to bring good fortune.
-What was once a ceremony solely to worship gods, has transformed into a traditional folklore event in modern times.
+In an agricultural society where people’s daily lives depend on the weather, people have worshipped the Namahage with festivals meant to playfully frighten the people of Oga City in Akita Prefecture.
+The goal of the festival is to promote crop prosperity, ward off evil, and bring good fortune.
+Once a ceremony solely to worship gods, Namahage has transformed into a traditional folklore event in modern times.

 What is the Meaning of Namahage?

 What is Namahage?
 Namahage ( なまはげ ) is a folk event unique to the Oga Peninsula in Oga city, Akita Ken.
 The word derives from combining the Japanese word for erythema (namomi) caused by idling next to a fire for a long period in order to avoid the winter cold, and the word for tearing off (hagu) the reddish lumps that can build on the skin as a result.
 The demon-like gods who warn those slacking off from work and their studies became known as Namahage.
 The purpose is to remind people to continue to work hard.

 There are various theories as to the origin of these fearsome demons.
 One legend says that a village suffered from the evil doings of five demons.
 To combat the problem, a deal was made: If the demons could build a thousand stone steps leading up to the Akagami Shrine Goshado in a single night, they would offer a girl in return.
 However, if the demons failed, they had to leave the village forever.
 The five demons made it as far as the 999th step, but when they were about to set the last stone, the villagers interfered by imitated the morning crow of a rooster.
 Thinking it was a voice from heaven, the dissapointed demons ran away from the village, never to return.